What Is Jaundice?

 Infants, however, aren’t born with fully-functioning livers.
 Some newborns are unable to filter out enough bilirubin.
 Instead, the pigment builds up in the blood, turning an infant’s body tissues yellow.
 The visual effects of jaundice can be harder to notice in babies with darker skin colors.

 Jaundice usually becomes apparent during the first few days of a child’s life, and begins to subside around the fifth day.
-In most cases, child’s coloration will peak around day three or four, the US National Library of Medicine says.
+In most cases, a child’s coloration will peak around day three or four, the US National Library of Medicine says.

 Mild cases of jaundice go away of their own accord, while more severe cases can be effectively treated if diagnosed appropriately.